WordPress/openverse/docs/project-process.md

 ## Where documents are kept, how they are named, and how they are reviewed

 For each project, planning documents should be kept in the `rfcs/` directory of this repository.
-Each project should have its own subdirectory, with projects predating this document being moved into subdirectories.
+Each project should have its own subdirectory.
+Projects predating this document have been updated to follow this structure.
 Individual documents should be date-stamped in the `YYYYMMDD` format.
 An example of this entire structure follows:

 ```
 | rfcs/
    | service_metrics/
       - YYYYMMDD-project_proposal.md
-      - YYYYMMDD-implementation_planning.md
+      - YYYYMMDD-implementation_plan.md
    | 3d_model_support/
       - YYYYMMDD-project_proposal.md
-      - YYYYMMDD-implementation_planning_(catalogue).md
+      - YYYYMMDD-implementation_plan_(catalogue).md
-      - YYYYMMDD-implementation_planning_(api).md
+      - YYYYMMDD-implementation_plan_(api).md
-      - YYYYMMDD-implementation_planning_(frontend).md
+      - YYYYMMDD-implementation_plan_(frontend).md
 ```

 Using subdirectories makes it slightly easier to navigate an ever-growing list